Dependent Care Assistance Program (DCAP)

 You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year, January 1.
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit claims for services as often as you like, but not until after the services have been provided.

-For 2022 DCAP funds and beyond, DCAP expenses must be incurred by December 31 each year.
+DCAP expenses must take place by December 31 each year.
 You must submit all claims for reimbursement to Navia Benefit Solutions no later than March 31 of the following year.
-Note: Due to the COVID-19 pandemic, you can incur expenses and submit claims against 2021 DCAP funds through December 31, 2022 — giving you an extra 12 months to spend your funds.
+Your account will close March 31 of the following year unless you chose to enroll for the following year.

 What happens to my DCAP funds when coverage ends?

-If you terminate employment and have unspent DCAP funds, you may continue to submit claims for eligible expenses through the end of the claims run-out period, so long as the expenses allow you to attend school full-time, look for work, or work full-time.
-Claims may be submitted up to your account balance and must be submitted to Navia Benefit Solutions by March 31 of the following plan year.
+If you terminate employment and have unspent DCAP funds, you may continue to submit claims for eligible expenses through the end of the claims run-out period (March 31 of the following year), so long as the expenses allow you to attend school full-time, look for work, or work full-time.
+Claims may be submitted up to your account balance.
 You cannot incur expenses after December 31 of the plan year.
 There are no continuation coverage rights for the DCAP.

 For more information on when coverage ends, see the DCAP Enrollment Guide on Navia's website.
-You can also call Navia at 1-800-669-3539 or email customerservice@naviabenefits.com.
+You can also call Navia at 1-800-669-3539 or email Navia customer service.

 Contact